MCTeamPotato/NarutoLoading/README.md

 Play video and audio during loading overlays and screens and replace the vanilla panorama and dirt background.
 Also stop rendering all the gui elements after your mouse remains idle for a while.
 ### How to use it?
 1. Download `FFmpeg`: https://github.com/BtbN/FFmpeg-Builds/releases
 2. After installing it, tweak the `ffmpegExePath` and `ffprobeExePath` in `config/narutoloading.json` to their actual file paths on your system.
-Or you can simply install it into your Minecraft instance directory, and NarutoLoading will auto-detect it regardless of the config options.
+Or you can simply install it into your Minecraft instance directory (.minecraft/ffmpeg/bin/ffmpeg.exe installation like this), and NarutoLoading will auto-detect it regardless of the config options.
 3. Put the video and audio that you want to play into config directory, and then tweak the `videoFileName` and `audioFileName` in `narutoloading.json` to their file names.
 4. Launch your game and enjoy it!
 ### Notes